My new sounds:

 Audio Version Of My New Song - “Maniac”

-Anonymous asked: Do you take submissions of music from independent artists
+Anonymous said: Do you take submissions of music from independent artists

 Yes I am always willing to listen submissions for posting.
 At the moment I have a couple that I’m juggling, but I still advise that you send it to me anyway.